Department of Neuroscience

 - Identification of zebrafish neuronal nAChR genes.
 Zebrafish provide an excellent model for studying the effects of genetic mutations on nervous system development, especially at early times when mouse embryos in utero are inaccessible.
 Zebrafish also have potential as a system to study mechanisms underlying tolerance, sensitization and addiction to nicotine, a potent drug of abuse.
 The actions of nicotine are mediated by neuronal nAChRs.
 While a neuromuscular nAChR has been identified in zebrafish, nothing is known about zebrafish neuronal type nAChRs.
 Researchers are cloning zebrafish neuronal nAChRs and determining the expression pattern of zebrafish neuronal nAChR genes during development.
 The information derived from these studies will be used to develop zebrafish as a model for studying the role of nAChRs in development of the nervous system and the actions of nicotine on the vertebrate nervous system.

-Research Techniques: Students in Dr. Boyd's laboratory learn and use the following techniques in their research studies:Molecular: PCR, Northern and Southern blotting, genomic and cDNA cloning, DNA sequencing, DNAse I footprinting, gel-shift analysis of DNA-protein interactions and transinfection
+Research Techniques: Students in Dr. Boyd's laboratory learn and use these techniques in their research studies:Molecular: PCR, Northern and Southern blotting, genomic and cDNA cloning, DNA sequencing, DNAse I footprinting, gel-shift analysis of DNA-protein interactions and transinfection

 Degree: University of Texas at Austin